 Styles & Formatting

 You can use direct formatting to achieve the same visual result, for example making a line of text bold and increasing its size.
 This would make it look like a heading, but it wouldn’t appear in a document map and a screen reader wouldn’t interpret it as a useful navigation item.
+So it’s good to remember that visually, you are sometimes interpreting what’s there rather than seeing what is actually there.

-- Use Title style for the document title
+- Use title style for the document title

 - Use headings for major sections such as chapters

-- Start with Heading 1 for the most important headings
+- Start with heading 1 for the most important headings

-- Continue with Heading 2 and Heading 3 etc.
+- Continue with heading 2 and heading 3 etc.

-- Don’t skip from Heading 1 to Heading 3 or 4 if you can possibly avoid it
+- Don’t skip from heading 1 to heading 3 or 4 if you can possibly avoid it

 Another important thing to think about is tables and how you use them.